Thursday, 2 February 2017

 October 2011

-Another legend who also pranced around London back in the day, receiving plenty of laughs
+Another legend who also has been known to prance around London, also receiving plenty of laughs

 is renowned Scottish comedian,

-(he had a little less clothes on than us *sorry about that, dearest fans*.
+Billy Connolly (he had a little less clothes on than us *apologies*)

 Piccadilly Circus London U.K.